What Is A New Jersey Registered Agent?

 To form your LLC by mail, download the Business Registration Packet, fill out the required fields and submit a physical copy with the Division of Revenue.
 Your registered agent’s name and address will be requested on page 23, Section 8.

 You can easily change your registered agent service online through the NJ Division of Revenue website.
-Alternatively, you can download a Certificate of Change form and file a physical copy with the Division of Revenue.
-A $25 filing fee (made payable to the “New Jersey State Treasurer”) will be required.
+A $25 filing fee (paid by credit card) will be required.

 When electing your new registered agent, make sure to submit your new registered agent’s signed consent form.
 This step may vary by state and depends on who you choose to be your registered agent.